Pack of Wolves

 Conservation Efforts and What You Can Do

 The reintroduction of gray wolves in Yellowstone National Park is among the conservation field’s greatest success stories.
-Rewilding this keystone species once again brought balance back to the ecosystem, decreasing large herbivore populations and enabling vegetation recovery.
+Rewilding this keystone species once again restored balance to the ecosystem, reducing large herbivore populations and facilitating vegetation recovery.
 It also reduced the number of coyotes, so prey species like rabbits and mice could reappear.

-The resurgence of the American bison is another example of successful keystone species conservation.
+The resurgence of the American bison is another example of successful conservation of a keystone species.
 Due to ongoing efforts, it has recovered to over 350,000 individuals across the U.S. and Canada.
 In the Great Plains, fire and grazing behavior work in tandem to create new habitats.
 Plant regrowth is attractive to bison, which contributes positively to the cycle.

-Ongoing efforts to conserve keystone species are crucial, as many animals are at risk.
+Ongoing efforts to conserve keystone species are crucial, as many animals are at risk of extinction.
 From habitat protection to restoration, comprehensive conservation strategies are high stakes for wildlife management.

 You can help protect keystone species by researching the most essential animals in your local region and the threats they face.
 Then, look for local organizations and support groups working to conserve them.
 Indigenous communities, in particular, are key players working on behalf of these animals and often collaborate with nonprofits, government agencies and other groups.

-Revitalizing your backyard or local parks is another way to help them.
-Creating a buffer zone on the edge of your property can provide a wildlife corridor and reduce their interactions with people.
+Revitalizing your backyard or local parks is another way to contribute to their improvement.
+Creating a buffer zone on the edge of your property can provide a wildlife corridor and reduce interactions between wildlife and people.
 This could be a good project to work on with your neighbors and may entail predator-friendly fencing to safeguard both keystone animals and you and your pets.

 Frequently Asked Questions?